Immunization record requests can be made by phone 865-215-5150, fax 865-215-5155, email KCHDIP@knoxcounty.org, mail or in person.

 You will need to provide: full name, date of birth, address, current phone number, and parent’s name (if child is under 18 years of age).
 If you are moving to Tennessee, parents must provide immunization record.

 - Please allow 2 to 5 days to process immunization records and call to arrange a pickup time.

 - If making the request through email, a phone number must be provided for the department to contact the person requesting the records.
 Requests made by mail should be sent to the following address: Knox County Health Department, Immunization Program, 140 Dameron Avenue, Knoxville, TN 37917.

-- Records can only be mailed to the home address; records cannot be faxed or emailed.
-Children's records may be obtained by parent only.
+- Records can only be mailed to the home address; emailed from on-line request*.

 - Anyone 18 years old or older has to request their own records.

 - If obtaining records in person, please bring picture ID.

 - Forms cannot be faxed/emailed to Knox County Schools.

 How can you get your immunization records for school?